Instructor based on the South Coast

 A passion for people and animals leads to role at Guide Dogs

-Felicity started with Guide Dogs NSW/ACT as a Pets As Therapy (PAT) Client Liaison Officer, helping to place carefully selected dogs with people who may be disadvantaged due to age illness, disability or isolation.
+Felicity started with Guide Dogs NSW/ACT as a Therapy Dogs Client Liaison Officer, helping to place carefully selected dogs with people who may be disadvantaged due to age illness, disability or isolation.

 From here, Felicity undertook a Graduate Diploma of Health Science (Vision Impairment) to become an Orientation & Mobility Instructor.
 This was followed by a further three years of study to become an Orientation & Mobility Guide Dog Instructor.

 Although she is now working in a different part of state since returning to Guide Dogs, Felicity has met the occasional familiar face, including a client who’s Guide Dog she trained.

 She said the role of instructor required her to be friendly, open and observant with a high level of understanding of both people and dogs.
 “You also need to be very patient,” Felicity said.